 Outline View

 The Outline view shows information about the Art elements that are defined in an Art file.
-You can see the most important information for each element, such as its name and other important properties.
+You can see the most important information for each element, such as its name.
 You can also see the containment hierarchy, i.e. which elements that contain other elements.
+Furthermore, the Outline view shows C++ elements of code snippets, below each Art element to which the code snippet belongs.
 Below is an example of what it can look like:

-You can use the Outline view for getting an overview of what elements an Art file contains, and for searching and navigating to elements.
+You can use the Outline view for getting an overview of what Art and C++ elements an Art file contains, and for searching and navigating to elements within the file.

-You can also single-click on elements to just make the clicked element visible in the Art editor, without changing the cursor position.
+- If you single-click the element will become visible, without changing the cursor position.
 In this case the element is marked with a thin rectangle:

 It's also possible to navigate in the other direction, i.e. from the Art editor to the Outline view.
 To do this, set the Outline view to follow the cursor: